Why You Need to Monitor and Control Outbound Traffic

 There is one simple reason why you need to monitor and control outbound traffic.
 Whenever you have outbound traffic that has the potential to cause harm to your organization, it means the threat is already inside.
 It’s probably just a step away from inflicting harm.

 So, unless you’re able to block that malicious outbound traffic, your IT infrastructure, digital assets, and perhaps your entire business operations could already be in imminent danger.
-If that threat manages to establish that outbound connection, your organization could be at risk of suffering a data breach, a ransomware outbreak, getting ensnared in a botnet, and so on.
+If that threat manages to establish that outbound connection, your organization could be at risk of suffering a data breach, a ransomware outbreak, getting ensnared in a botnet, etc.

 Before we talk about how you can mitigate these threats, let’s first familiarize ourselves with some of the most common threats that perform outbound communications.